bodand/InfoCLI/examples/example4-custom-types/doc.md

 ## Example

-Preface: Sorry, I can't think of a way to make this meaningful for our example, so just bear with the example.
+Preface: Sorry, I can't think of a way to make this meaningful for our little copier, so just bear with the example.

 Let's say you want an option which, if defined, can never be set to the string